OsramAutomotive/test-analysis/README.md

 ## **Errors**

 If any errors occur while running the program they will be printed to the terminal window.
 Most errors are handled and a user feedback message describing the problem will be displayed.
-See Figure 5 for an example.

 ## **Real Time Mode**